matthewbdaly/jquery.listfilter/README.md

 * **alternate** (Optional) - Sometimes you may want to differentiate between adjacent elements in a list by alternating the CSS to improve readability.
 If alternate is set to true, a class will be applied to every second element in the list.
 This will remain consistent even when filtered.
 * **alternateclass** (Optional) - If alternate is set to true, the default class to be applied to every other element is 'alternate'.
 If you don't want to use this, you can pass through an alternative class to apply to alternate elements

-Methods
+Refresh
 =======

-The following methods are available

-* **refresh** - If you wish to programmatically add or remove list items, and are using the alternate option, you'll need to call this to ensure the alternate class is applied correctly afterwards.
+If you wish to programmatically add or remove list items, and are using the alternate option, you'll need to call this to ensure the alternate class is applied correctly afterwards.
 You can call it as follows:

     $('ul#mylist').listfilter("refresh");